zammad/zammad-admin-documentation/manage-macros.rst

 Macros
 ******

+Macros make it easy to automate common, multi-step tasks within Zammad.
 You can use macros in Zammad to automate recurring sequences, saving time (and nerves).
 This allows a combined sequence of actions on the ticket to be executed with just one click.

 In the Macros Management Mask you can add, edit and delete macros: